 More and more athletes and active people around the world have started to hear about CBD and how it can help encourage the body to perform at its best.
-As a result, CBD is quickly becoming the most sought after supplement for athletes of all levels.
+As a result, CBD is quickly becoming the most sought after wellness product for athletes of all levels.

 You may have heard a bit about CBD from your teammates or training partners, but you likely still have some questions before deciding that CBD is right for you.
 Here’s the low down on where CBD comes from.

 One of the most exciting training tools for athletes and those physically active is CBD, an all-natural, plant-derived cannabinoid that interacts with the body’s native systems to encourage optimal functioning and performance.

 CBD, short for cannabidiol, helps keep the body running at its best through its interaction with the endocannabinoid system.
 The endocannabinoid system is the body’s major regulatory network, tasked with keeping a wide array of functions and physiological processes in balance so that everything works efficiently.

 CBD supports the endocannabinoid system and its efforts by influencing the system’s cannabinoid receptors that are found throughout the brain and central nervous system, and immune system.

 Athletes of all levels have started to incorporate daily CBD products into their training regimen to capitalize on its natural benefits to encourage balance for peak performance.